What is a Capital Improvement

 How can AAM help prepare your community?

-AAM has plenty of experience preparing a community in the event of a storm.
-With community partners from Florida through the Carolinas, 80% of the communities we serve are on the coast and could be impacted by every gulf or Atlantic storm.
+AAM has plenty of experience preparing a community for a storm.
+With community partners through the Carolinas, 80% of the communities we serve are on the coast and could be impacted by every gulf or Atlantic storm.
 From those experiences, we can build a plan for each community that covers Pre, Mid, and Post Storm.

-Working with local authorities and the Board of Directors, our preparation and execution of the personalized plan for the community not only mitigate damage but, in some cases, saves lives.
+Working with local authorities and the Board of Directors, our preparation and execution of the personalized plan for the community mitigates damage and sometimes saves lives.
 In addition, we can work with the Board and their CERT (Community Emergency Response Teams) on planning, preparation, drills, and execution to preserve the common properties and ensure that all owners heed the warnings and prepare for their safety.

 Our ability to work with our Preferred Vendors on the staging protocols ensures our team can have the workforce available when others may be stretched for help.
-This also enables our team of management professionals to focus on residents’ immediate needs and concerns to prepare for recovery once the storm has passed.
+This also enables our management professionals to focus on residents’ immediate needs and concerns to prepare for recovery once the storm has passed.

 Does your current management company have a plan for you?
 If not, give us a call and let AAM build a plan for your community.